xgoncalves/xgoncalves/README.md

 # 👋 &nbsp;Hi, I'm Xavier

 I'm a product designer at [Linkare](https://linkare.com/). <br/>
+I am passionate about creating user interfaces from scratch to production and being present at every step of the project:
+· user research
+· designing
+· coding
+· testing
+· analyzing
+· communicating
-I love creating interfaces from scratch to production and being always present at every step of the project – designing, coding, testing, communicating, presenting to stakeholders, ... – this allows me to ensure that the final product offers the most effective user experience.
+this allows me to ensure that the final product offers the most effective user experience.

 <br/>